HeatXD/GekkoNet/README.md

 Todo

 ## License
-GekkoNet is licensed under the BSD-2-Clause License [Read about it here](https://opensource.org/license/bsd-2-clause).
+GekkoNet is licensed under the BSD-2-Clause license [Read about it here](https://opensource.org/license/bsd-2-clause).